Seeing is Believing? Evaluating Vision-Language Model Susceptibility in Agent-to-Agent Multimodal Persuasion: Multimodal Persuasion Dataset

-\textbf{Data Quality Assurance Details.} To ensure the quality of our generated multimodal content, we employ both model-based and human evaluation protocols. (i) \textbf{Model-based evaluation}: GPT-4o assigns an \textit{alignment score} between each generation prompt and its corresponding text–image or text–video output on a 3-point scale: 0 (poor), 1 (neutral), and 2 (good).
-The overall average agreement score is 1.965, with more than 96\% of pairs receiving a score of 2.
-Category-wise averages are 1.963 (Commercial), 1.961 (Subjective), and 1.972 (Adversarial). (ii) \textbf{Human evaluation}: Three independent annotators assess both \textit{realism} (how realistic and natural the content is compared to real-world examples) and \textit{alignment} (how well the content reflects the core information in the generation prompt), also on a 3-point scale.
-Inter-annotator agreement was strong, with Fleiss' kappa = 0.8673 for realism and 0.7485 for alignment.
-Majority scores were 1.57 for realism and 1.93 for alignment, and human–model majority agreement on alignment reached 91.2\%.
-Full model evaluation prompts are shown in \Cref{fig:text_image_alignment_prompt} and \Cref{fig:human_eval_text_image_video_alignment_ui} displays the user interface we use for human evaluation, including multimodal contents, generation prompts, scoring panels.
+\paragraph{Data Quality Assurance.} To ensure the quality and \textit{real-world applicability} of our generated multimodal content, we implement a two-stage evaluation protocol.
+(1) \textbf{Model-based filtering and regeneration}: GPT-4o evaluates each generated text--image pair against its original prompt, assigning an \textit{alignment score} on a 3-point scale: 0 (severe misalignment or hallucination), 1 (partial alignment with minor visual inconsistencies), or 2 (high fidelity to the prompt).
+To maintain high data standards, any instance receiving a low-quality score is discarded, and the model is instructed to re-generate the image.
+Following this iterative refinement, the final dataset achieved an average alignment score of 1.965 out of 2.0, with over 96\% of pairs securing a perfect score.
+(2) \textbf{Human evaluation}: To verify that our synthetic visuals serve as realistic proxies for organic media, three independent annotators assessed a random subset of 125 examples.
+They evaluated \textit{alignment} (using the previously defined criteria) and \textit{realism} on a 3-point scale: 0 (obviously artificial), 1 (moderately realistic with minor synthetic artifacts), and 2 (highly realistic and natural).
+Inter-annotator agreement was strong (Fleiss' $\kappa$ = 0.87 for realism, 0.75 for alignment).
+The majority scores were highly rated at 1.67 out of 2.0 for realism and 1.93 for alignment, with human--model agreement on alignment reaching 91.2\%. \Cref{fig:text_image_alignment_prompt,fig:human_eval_text_image_alignment_ui} display the user interface we use for human evaluation, including multimodal contents, generation prompts, scoring panels.